Lindsey Vonn Wins Bronze In Her Final Olympic Downhill Race

 In what she says is her final Olympic downhill competition, Lindsey Vonn won the bronze medal in the women’s downhill skiing race on a clear Wednesday morning at the 2018 Winter Olympic Games in PyeongChang, South Korea.
 Vonn lost by 0.47 seconds to gold medal winner Sofia Goggia of Italy and silver medalist Ragnhild Mowinckel of Norway.
 Vonn, 33, is now the oldest woman to win an Alpine skiing medal.

 The veteran American alpine star wanted this one badly, after all the crashes, all the rehab, after she missed the chance to headline the Sochi Olympics four years ago due to injury.
-This bronze is her third Olympic medal, after the gold she won in the 2010 downhill at the Vancouver Winter Olympics, and a bronze in the 2010 Super-G.
+This bronze is Vonn’s third Olympic medal, after the gold she won in the 2010 downhill at the Vancouver Winter Olympics, and a bronze in the 2010 Super-G.

 “I gave it my best shot,” Vonn said through tears during an interview with NBC after the race, “I’m so proud.”

-She also confirmed that this race was almost certainly her last Olympic downhill.
+Lindsey Vonn also confirmed that this race was almost certainly her last Olympic downhill.
 “I wish I could keep going,” Vonn said, before acknowledging that, “my body probably can’t take another four years.”

 In the months leading up to the race, Vonn has been the subject of some online vitriol for her comments regarding President Trump.
 In an interview in December, Vonn said she skied for her country, not the U.S. President.
 Some Trump supporters delighted in her sixth place finish in the Super G race on Saturday.
 “That’s what bullies want you to do,” Vonn told reporters before her downhill race.”I stand by my values, I’m not going to back down.”